eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/refactoring.md

 		vec2 uv;
 	};

-	using path = std::filesystem::path;
+	// (Just an alias to make notations lighter) using path = std::filesystem::path;

 	// Load a shader from a WGSL file into a new shader module